Why do we lose interest in an activity after we are rewarded for it?

 What is the Overjustification Effect?

-The overjustification effect effect describes our tendency to become less intrinsically motivated to partake in an activity that we used to enjoy when offered an external incentive such as money or a reward.
+The overjustification effect describes our tendency to become less intrinsically motivated to partake in an activity that we used to enjoy when offered an external incentive such as money or a reward.

 Where this bias occurs